Is spread betting tax-free in the UK?

 Spread betting in the UK does yield some tax benefits for traders, but it might be important to know the tax implications for traders who might want to start spread betting.

-Spread betting is tax-free in the UK; this means traders don’t pay capital gains tax on profits gained.
-Also, traders participating in spread betting don’t own the underlying they might be trading; they don’t have to pay stamp duty.
+Because spread betting is tax-free in the UK, traders don't pay capital gains tax on profits gained.
+Also, seeing as they don't own the underlying asset they might be trading, they don’t have to pay stamp duty.

 Key takeaways